PQSB/Blog_SETR_2024/P3/BLOG_P3.md

 While developing the exercise I found some difficulties:

   - Controlling when it's neccessary to clear the screen and to print new data, since at the begining y was clearing the screen in every iteration, which was inefficient, inconvenient and forced me to have a small delay at the end of the void loop.
-To solve this I tried to:
+To solve this I did the following upgrades:
     - Modify some functions re-distributing the location of the lcd.print.

+    - Adding specific execution time intervals to some functions.

     - Add the **reset_for_display()** function.
 This function sets the value of the **display** variable, which is used to know when to clear the screen and print new data in the complex display functions **display_coffee, display_admin_menu and change_coffee_price**, to true.
 So by calling this function in the correct places of the code, the lcd clears the screen only when there is new data to show.
 So that, this function will appear in concrete places of the code in the file main.ino.
+Furthermure, in the utils.cpp file, the **display** variable is directly modified when neccessary.

   - Remove button bounces.